Austin Walsh is an experienced and trusted trial attorney who provides accurate, concise counsel to solve your legal challenges.

 Austin is a proud 7th generation Texan who has grown to love the Carolinas, which he has called home since 2007.
-He and his wife have three children and are loyal Auburn football (and now basketball) fans and parishioners of St. Ann’s Catholic Church.
+He and his wife have four children and are loyal Auburn football (and now basketball) fans and parishioners of St. Ann’s Catholic Church.

 PROFESSIONAL AND CIVIC INVOLVEMENT:

 - North Carolina State Bar

 - North Carolina Association of Defense Attorneys

 - “N.C.
 Farm Bureau v.
 Dana: Bringing Common Sense Back to Underinsured Motorist Law,” The Resource, North Carolina Association of Defense Attorneys (Feb.
 2022).

 - “The Argument for Applying North Carolina Rule of Evidence 414 in Federal Court,” The Resource, North Carolina Association of Defense Attorneys (Feb.
 2021).

 - “Sykes v.
 Vixamar and Progressive Univ.
 Ins.
 Co.: A Discovery Bar or Discovery Strategy?”
 The Resource, North Carolina Association of Defense Attorneys (Feb.
 2020).

 - Obtained summary judgment on the issue of negligence in a case where co-defendant crossed the center line and struck plaintiff head-on, causing a second impact between plaintiff and the client-defendant.
 (2022)

 - Obtained summary judgment for a large farm equipment dealer against plaintiff’s UCC Article 2A Finance Lease claims for breach of express and implied warranties in which plaintiff had demanded $2.5 million.
 (2022)